 The board believe that the threat of an expanded discount is not one that shareholders should be expected to bear.
 Therefore, since 2015, CGT has operated a discount control policy whereby it aims to purchase or issue shares to ensure, in normal market conditions, that its shares trade consistently close to NAV.
-At each annual general meeting (AGM), shareholders are asked to approve the issuance of up to one third of CGT's issued share capital and buy back up to 14.99%.
+At each AGM, shareholders are asked to approve the issuance of up to one third of CGT's issued share capital and buy back up to 14.99%.
 If necessary, the board seeks to renew these permissions between AGMs.

-In bear markets discounts to NAV tend to get much wider across the investment trust sector.
+In bear markets discounts tend to get much wider across the investment trust sector.
 However, investors in CGT should be protected.
 There is also the potential for a mid-single digit share price gain were the trust to return to its historic premium and restart issuing shares.

-Figure 17: CGT premium/(discount) over five years to end June 2025

-CGT was trading at a premium fairly consistently until the end of 2022, but moved to trading at a discount as CGT's NAV returns lagged surging inflation.
-The company bought back stock to hold the discount around the 2% level, but share repurchases must be financed from distributable reserves, and towards the end of 2023, these had been fully used.
+Figure 17: CGT premium/(discount) over five years to end June 2025 company bought back stock to hold the discount around the 2% level, but share repurchases must be financed from distributable reserves, and towards the end of 2023, these had been fully used.
 A meeting was held on 5 December 2023 at which it secured permission to cancel the company's share premium account, creating the special reserve described above, and it was able to recommence share buybacks.
 We do not envisage a repeat of this situation.
-This episode led CGT to dismiss its company secretary and administrator and appoint Frostrow LLP in its place (see page 15).
-The company last secured permission to buy back 14.99% of its share capital at a general meeting held on 26 March 2025.
+This episode led CGT to dismiss its company secretary and administrator and appoint Frostrow LLP in its place (see page 13).
+The cSompany last secured permission to buy back 14.99% of its share capital at a general meeting held on 26 March 2025.